Cameleon Face and Body Paints Face Painting Tips

 HOW TO STORE CAMELEON BODY ART FACE PAINTS?

 Like with all cosmetic products, it is always best to keep Cameleon Body Art face paints away from a direct light source and in a cool and dry environment.
 Excessive heat can make your face paints really soft, and excessive light can fade the colors on the outer layers of your cake.
 An excess of humidity can cause mold to grow and spoil your face paints.
+Dry and cold weather can cause them to shrink and loose moisture.

 Before putting your face paints away after you used them, make sure to wipe the top clean using a clean sponge (do not use baby wipes since they will leave a fuzzy layer on your cakes), let them dry out with the lids open and then proceed to put the lids back on and store in a cool dry place away from direct sunlight.
 You can use laptop cases to keep light away from your cakes.

-SAFETY AND COMPLIANCE INFORMATION
+SAFETY AND COMPLIANCE INFORMATION / SPECIAL FX WARNING

 Like all cosmetic products, face paints can cause an allergic reaction if the individual is allergic to any of its components.
 Although Cameleon face paints have been formulated with special ingredients to reduce the chances of an allergic reaction, an allergy free experience can not be guaranteed by any manufacturer.
 The manufacturer recommends that this product should not be applied to broken or sensitive skin.
 Test by placing a small amount to the wrist, if reaction occurs within 30 minutes do not use.